Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

 <Tabs groupId="whatsapp-integration" defaultValue="sarufi-dashboard">
 <TabItem value="sarufi-dashboard" label="Sarufi Dashboard">

-In this guide, we are going to use [Sarufi Dashboard](https://sarufi.io) to connect to WhatsApp Cloud API.
+In this guide, we are going to use [Sarufi Dashboard](https://sarufi.io) to connect to the WhatsApp Cloud API.
 Sarufi is a no-code platform that allows you to build chatbots and deploy them to different channels.

 - Log into your Sarufi account.
 - Create a bot.
 You can follow the instructions [here](/docs/Getting-started/create-a-simple-chatbot).
 - Navigate to settings in your bot, located at top right corner.
 Click on `Integration` >> `WhatsApp`
-- Add your whatsapp token and phone number ID.
-Read on how to [get whatsapp creds](#getting-credentials).
-The system will create random verify token for you.
+- Add your WhatsApp token and Phone Number ID.
+Read on how to get WhatsApp credentials [here](#getting-credentials).
+The system will create a random verification token for you.
 You can change it if you want to.

   ![WhatsApp creds](/img/dashboard-whatsapp-deployment-credentials.png)

-- Once you have added your whatsapp token and phone number ID, you are ready to deploy your bot to WhatsApp.
+- Once you have added your WhatsApp token and Phone Number ID, you are ready to deploy your bot to WhatsApp.
 Click on `Save` button then `Deploy`
 - Wait for your job to finish.
-Once done, you will have a webhook url presented to you.
-Copy the url and follow simple steps at [Setting whatsapp webhook](#finalizing-whatsapp-set-up).
-You will also need to copy the verification token and paste it in your whatsapp cloud account.
+Once done, you will have a webhook URL presented to you.
+Copy the URL and follow the steps at [Setting up a WhatsApp webhook](#finalizing-whatsapp-set-up).
+You will also need to copy the verification token and paste it in your WhatsApp cloud account.

   ![WhatsApp webhook url](/img/dashboard-whatsapp-deployment-webhook-url.png)

-- After setting up webhook, you will need to subscribe to message topic.
+- After setting up webhook, you will need to subscribe to the message topic.
 Navigate to webhook fields --> click `manage` to subscribe to `message` topic.
-Read on [webhook field subscription](#finalizing-whatsapp-set-up).
+Read more on webhook field subscription [here](#finalizing-whatsapp-set-up).
-- When done ,you are good to go... fire up your bot in whatsapp by sending text.
+- When this is done, the bot is ready... fire up your bot in whatsapp by sending text.
 - In case you want to change some of your credentials from WhatsApp Cloud, just update your credentials in your dashboard and click `Update` button.
 Then `Re-deploy` again.
--You can view your bot logs by clicking `View Logs` button.
+- You can view your bot logs by clicking `View Logs` button.
-- You can see the deployed Pizza bot in whatsapp in the gif [below](#test-your-whatsapp-chatbot)
+- You can see the deployed Pizza bot in whatsapp in the GIF [below](#test-your-whatsapp-chatbot).

 </TabItem>
 <TabItem value="custom-deployment" label="Custom Deployment">

-With custom deployment, you will be able to host the deployment on your own server.
-This is the best option if you want to have full control of your deployment.
-This section shows how to do custom deployment using python.
+With custom deployment, you will be able to host the bot on your own server.
+This is the best option if you want to have full control over your deployment.
+This section shows how to do custom deployment using Python.
 Other languages will be added soon.

 - What you need